-The Patriots opened as 2.5-point underdogs as they travel to Carolina Panthers in Week 11.
+The Patriots opened as 12.5-point favorites as they host the Chiefs on Monday Night Football in Week 11.

 Other Lines I Like

 It’s amazing what happens when the Cowboys aren’t wasting downs by handing the ball to Felix Jones, only to watch him cower behind his offensive linemen and fall harmlessly to the ground behind the line of scrimmage and curl into the fetal position like a scared little girl (in the interest of full disclosure, I owned a few Felix fantasy football shares this year, so that may add to my bitterness).
 The Cowboys have looked like a different team with DeMarco Murray running the ball, and I’ve got an ostrich-sized portion of egg on my face for picking against them last week as they rolled up a 37-point win.
 The Redskins have been hit with a wave of injuries in recent weeks, and they weren’t really that good to begin with.

 This week’s slate of games are so tough, I’m actually content projecting Joe Flacco to not underperform against a team he should beat with relative ease.
 Most bettors would rather suck an exhaust pipe than bet on the Ravens after the damage they’ve caused sports betting bankrolls over the past four weeks, but I’m think it’s safe to say they’ll rebound from Sunday’s sleepwalking session and play angry, inspired football with the division title at risk of slipping from their grasp.
 I’ll need to see how this Bengals team responds to the loss of Leon Hall before I put any virtual money on them.